kriasoft/universal-router/docs/api.md

 import UniversalRouter from 'universal-router'

 const routes = {
-  path: '/page',            // string or regexp or array of them, optional
+  path: '/page',            // string, array of strings, or a regular expression, optional
   name: 'page',             // unique string, optional
   parent: null,             // route object or null, automatically filled by the router
   children: [],             // array of route objects, optional